 |EDLD 532||School Law||3|

 |EDLD 555||School Finance||3|

 |EDLD 574||Field Exper in Ed Ldrshp (I & II)||6|

 |EDLD 566||Administration and Supervision of Special Education Programs||3|

 Each master's student's committee must consist of three members.
+The majority of the committee should be made up of faculty from the degree-granting department.
 The chair and one other member must be from the Educational Leadership faculty.
 The third committee member must have academic credentials in the area of the student's program of study and be approved by the Head of the Department of Education and Dean of the College of Graduate Studies.

 The student should carefully select his/her chair after thorough conversations with the approved Educational Leadership faculty members.
 The chair will serve as the student's primary advisor.
 The committee, as a whole, is subject to the approval of the Head of the Department of Education.
 Chairs and members of a student's committee are subject to change.
 In addition, revision to the program of study can be made during the course of study with the chair's approval.

 Dr. Bill Ruff